 We observed that these sacculus neurons behave as dry-activated hygrosensors: decreasing the RH from ~90% to ~7% RH elicited an increase in GCaMP6m fluorescence, while increasing RH from ~7% to ~90% elicited a decrease (Figure 5c-g).
 Calcium changes were most apparent in the “arm” (Figure 5c).
-Importantly, these physiological responses are IR-dependent: mutations in either Ir93a or Ir40a eliminated the dry response (Ir25a mutants were not tested), and these defects were restored with corresponding cDNA rescue transgenes (Figure 5d-g).
+Importantly, these physiological responses were IR-dependent: mutations in either Ir93a or Ir40a eliminated the dry response (Ir25a mutants were not tested), and these defects were restored with corresponding cDNA rescue transgenes (Figure 5d-g).
 These data corroborate the requirement for IRs in behavioral preference for lower humidity.

+The TRP channels Nanchung and Waterwitch do not mediate IR-dependent dry sensation

+Previous work has implicated two Transient Receptor Potential (TRP) channels Nanchung and Waterwitch in hygrosensation (Liu et al., 2007), but it is unclear whether they have an essential function in this modality (Enjin et al., 2016; Ji and Zhu, 2015) and the cells in which these proteins act are unknown (Jourjine et al., 2016; Liu et al., 2007).
+In our gradient assay, we found that animals mutant for nanchung or waterwitch displayed partially diminished dry preference behavior (Figure 6a).
+However, neither nan nor wtrw was required for the dry responsiveness of IR40a-expressing sacculus neurons (Figure 6b-e).
+Thus, these TRP channels are not essential for IR-dependent dry sensing, suggesting that they contribute to hygrotaxis through other mechanisms.

 DISCUSSION:

 From their ancestral origins within the synaptic iGluR family, IRs are widely appreciated to have evolved functionally diverse roles in environmental chemosensory detection (Croset et al., 2010; Rytz et al., 2013).
 Here we provide evidence that a previously uncharacterized member of this repertoire, IR93a, functions in two critical non-chemosensory modalities, thermosensation and hygrosensation.
 In both of these roles, IR93a acts with the broadly expressed co-receptor IR25a.
-However, IR93a mediates these two modalities in different populations of neurons in conjunction with a third, distinct IR: with IR21a in cool sensation, but not dry sensation, and with IR40a in dry sensation, but not cool sensation.
-All of these receptors are deeply conserved in insects, indicating that these sensory pathways likely underlie behavioral responses of diverse species to these important environmental stimuli.
-This conservation also suggests that the non-chemosensory roles of IRs could be as ancient as the receptor family itself.
+However, these IRs mediate these two modalities in different populations of neurons in conjunction with a third, distinct IR: with IR21a in cool sensation, but not dry sensation, and with IR40a in dry sensation, but not cool sensation.
+All of these receptors are widely conserved in insects, indicating that these sensory pathways likely underlie behavioral responses of diverse species to these important environmental stimuli.

-The identification of an IR21a/IR25a/IR93a-dependent cool-sensing system provides a molecular counterpart to the well-established Transient Receptor Potential (TRP) (Barbagallo and Garrity, 2015), and Gustatory Receptor GR28B(D) (Ni et al., 2013) warmth-sensing systems.
-By contrast, despite the importance of hygrosensation in helping insects to avoid desiccation or inundation (Chown et al., 2011) and – in blood-feeding disease vectors such as mosquitoes – to locate mammalian hosts (Brown, 1966; Olanga et al., 2010), the neuronal and molecular basis of this sensory modality has been largely mysterious.
-Hygrosensitive neurons have been identified electrophysiologically in large insects (Tichy and Gingl, 2001; Tichy and Kallina, 2010), but their behavioral relevance has been hard to determine.
+The identification of an IR21a/IR25a/IR93a-dependent cool-sensing system provides a molecular counterpart to the well-established TRP channel and “Gustatory” Receptor GR28B(D) warmth-sensing systems (Barbagallo and Garrity, 2015; Ni et al., 2013).
+By contrast, despite the importance of hygrosensation in helping insects to avoid desiccation or inundation (Chown et al., 2011) and – in blood-feeding species such as mosquitoes – to locate mammalian hosts (Brown, 1966; Olanga et al., 2010), the neuronal and molecular basis of this sensory modality is poorly understood.
+Hygrosensitive neurons have been identified electrophysiologically in large insects (Tichy and Gingl, 2001; Tichy and Kallina, 2010), but their behavioral role has been hard to determine.
 In Drosophila, the antenna has long been suspected to be an important hygrosensory organ (Perttunen and Syrjamaki, 1958; Sayeed and Benzer, 1996), but there has been little consensus on the relevant populations of neurons and sensory receptors (Ji and Zhu, 2015; Liu et al., 2007; Yao et al., 2005).
-The TRP channels Nanchung and Waterwitch have been suggested to contribute to hygrosensory behavior in Drosophila (Liu et al., 2007), but these appear to be broadly expressed in the antenna, and there has been no direct physiological analysis of the cells expressing these channels.
-Our characterization of IR40a/IR93a/IR25a-expressing sacculus neurons, together with data from an independent study (Enjin et al., 2016), provide physiological and behavioral evidence supporting these as one pathway that enables flies to distinguish external humidity levels.
+We have identified a discrete population of dry-activated hygroreceptors in the sacculus that express IR40a/IR93a/IR25a.
+Together with an independent study (Enjin et al., 2016), our data provide physiological and behavioral evidence supporting these as one pathway that enables flies to distinguish external humidity levels.